orsonteodoro/oiledmachine-overlay/SUPPORT_MATRIX.md

 Gentoo Prefix is not supported and deprecated on this overlay.

-The support status depends on the ebuild contributors.
+The support status depends on the ebuild contributors ability to test and patch.